GREEK LOVE IN MODERN GREAT BRITAIN

-It was over the course of that century that ordinary physical intimacy between males gradually became taboo in England, so that by its end the Englishman stood in frigid contrast to his Mediterranean counterparts.
-Friends stopped hugging and kissing when they met, or walking arm in arm, newly fearful of horrid suspicion.
+It was over the course of that century that all ordinary physical intimacy between males gradually became taboo in England, so that by its end the Englishman stood in frigid contrast to his Mediterranean counterparts.
+Friends stopped hugging when they met, or walking arm in arm, newly fearful of horrid suspicion.
 Boys were allowed to show their natural affection for only a little longer.

 Given, however, that Greek love has always flourished most in societies where adolescent boys are homosocial, and considering also the association of nudity with sex, it may in retrospect seem surprising that it took those determined to suppress it so long to stamp out the ancient custom throughout Europe of boys bathing naked when with their own sex, but, even in England, this did not in fact happen until the middle of the twentieth century.
 On Favouring Tradtional Sea-Bathing, 1882, a magazine article written by a mother with daughters, arguing strongly not only for boys to continue bathing naked, but for females not to be shielded from the sight shows not only a generous understanding of the joy nudity gave boys at the sea-side, but a positive consciousness of there being sexual implications.